-A native of North Carolina, Zachary spent one season as a regional artist and opera chorus member with Opera Carolina, where he was given the great opportunity to perform as featured soloist in the John S. and James L. Knight Foundation "Random Act of Culture" series, bringing opera to large crowds in uncommon venues across the greater Charlotte area.
-In 2011, he gave a homecoming concert titled Songs My Mother Taught Me in his home town of Shelby, and reprised his recital A Young Man's Exhortation for the Covenant Chamber Music series in Charlotte with pianist Cynthia Swicegood.
-The recital was a featured concert by the Gerald Finzi Foundation.
+A native of North Carolina, Zachary spent one season as a regional artist and opera chorus member with Opera Carolina, where he was given the great opportunity to perform as a featured soloist in the John S. and James L. Knight Foundation "Random Act of Culture" series, bringing opera to large crowds in uncommon venues across the greater Charlotte area.
+He has given a homecoming concert titled Songs My Mother Taught Me in his home town of Shelby, and he reprised his recital A Young Man's Exhortation for the Covenant Chamber Music series in Charlotte with pianist Cynthia Swicegood.
+The recital was a featured concert of the Gerald Finzi Foundation.

-Zachary is a founding member of Fourth Coast Ensemble, Chicago's premiere classical vocal quartet.
-He recently completed his two-year fellowship in art song at the Collaborative Arts Institute of Chicago, of which he is now the Director of Marketing.
-He holds degrees from Wingate University and the Chicago College of Performing Arts at Roosevelt University, and he has been a Young Artist with the Chicago Opera Theater and a Regional Artist with Opera Carolina.
-He is a student of American tenors Allan Glassman and Nicholas Phan.
+Zachary holds degrees from Wingate University and the Chicago College of Performing Arts at Roosevelt University, was a fellow of vocal chamber music at the Collaborative Arts Institute of Chicago, and he has been a Young Artist with the Chicago Opera Theater and a Regional Artist with Opera Carolina.
+He studied with American tenors Allan Glassman, Matthew Chellis and Nicholas Phan.